martbhell/wasthereannhlgamelastnight/README.md

 Features
 ========

- * Persistent team selection using HTML5 Web Storage
+ * Persistent team selection using HTML5 Web Storage.
+If you choose a team in the menu and you later revisit https://wtangy.se (from the same browser) you'll see the result for that team.

 Why?
 ====

 So I(author) live in a timezone where the NHL games are often over at 5am in the morning, sometimes they start then.
 I tend to watch replays.
 I'm not always sure if there was a game yesterday.
-Schedules online often have the results, news or "yes it went to overtime" to spoil the game.
+Schedules online often have the results, news or "yes, also it went to overtime" to spoil the game.

 It would be really nice if I could just browse to $URL/team and it would tell me if my team played yesterday or during Stanley Cup (or regular season) $URL would be enough to just tell me if there was a game at all.